AlexRynas/Apache-Access-Logs-Analytical-Parser/README.md

 1. Download the ZIP of this GitHub repo and unzip anywhere.
 2. Place your Apache access log files (`*.log`, `*.txt`) into the `logs` folder.
-   - If the folder doesn’t exist yet, run the script once; it will create `logs/` and ask you to re-run after adding files.
+   - If the folder doesn't exist yet, run the script once; it will create `logs/` and ask you to re-run after adding files.
 3. Double-click `run_report.bat`.
+4. **Optional**: When prompted, enter a partial URL to filter analytics for a specific page (e.g., "2025EarthPartnerPrize"), or press Enter to analyze all pages.
-4. If prompted, paste your Geoapify API key.
+5. If prompted, paste your Geoapify API key.
 The script will save it to `config.json`.
-5. When done, open `report.md` for the analytics.
+6. When done, open the generated report file (e.g., `report_2025-11-01_to_2025-11-07.md`) for the analytics.

 ### Alternative: Run from PowerShell